folio-org/raml-module-builder/DB-schema-migration.md

 All the use cases for DB changes remain valid and must be taken into consideration except that compensation scripts are not needed in this scenario.

 In case of any issues or errors during a module’s update, all we need to do is to restore the schema's backup and  enable the previous version of the module for the tenant.
+But pay attention that all changes done after the migration are lost.

 ## Schema migration using DB cloning
 Another option is to clone a DB schema used by a module for a tenant for the next version of the module.
 At the high-level, the procedure is as follows.